techplayz32/techplayz32/README.md

 i don't really have programming languages which hard to learn, but there are some which i know pretty ok:

 - 🔋 python (libraries that i know good: disnake, nextcord and blablabla),
-- 🪫 java/kotlin (started learning it recently, it's.. okayyy?),
+- 🪫 java/kotlin (started learning it recently),
 - ❓ C# (planning learn it!)

 ## 📌 contacts